matthewlarkin/openai/readme.md

 # `bare`

-🆕 Subscribe to the [YouTube Channel @bareDeveloper](https://youtube.com/@bareDeveloper) to see video tutorials and more content adjacent to `bare`.
+🆕 Subscribe to the [YouTube Channel @bareDeveloper](https://youtube.com/@bareDeveloper) to see video tutorials and more content adjacent to `bare`, including bash scripting and markdown tutorials.

+**Interested in contributing?** Read the [contributing.md](blob/root/contributing.md) file. *Contributions are welcome from coders and non-coders alike!*

 - - -